A lot of churches say they are welcoming to guests, but only a few truly go out of their way to help guests feel welcome.

 A simple introduction really helps people feel comfortable and makes the church service seem more personal.

 2. Make sure your bulletin describes regular programs.

 Too many times, the announcements are all about what’s special.
 Special events, one-time programs, and unique opportunities get all the space.

 But new people are more interested in what happens all the time.
-I know it sounds boring, but people need to know about the normal things.
+I know it sounds boring, but people need to know about normal events/activities.
 So make sure your printed material and your announcements from the stage describe what happens in your church all of the time, not just some of the time.
-You might describe what kids are learning in the children’s environments, talk about small groups that meet throughout the week, or highlight volunteers who serve on a regular basis.
+You might describe what kids are learning in the children’s environments, talk about small groups that meet throughout the week or highlight volunteers who serve on a regular basis.

 Of course, you’ll need to announce special events and activities, but give most of your space to what happens all of the time.
 That’s what first-time guests need to know.